sjohner/az-linux-demo/README.md

 Sample Github Actions workflow for Terraform deployments

 ## Create Github secrets
 To deploy resources to your Azure subsription, you will need a Service Principal for authenticating to Azure.
-Check out [Terraform documentation](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html) for more information on how to authenticate via a Service Principal with a client secret
+Check out [Terraform documentation](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html) for more information on how to authenticate via a Service Principal with a client secret.

 Make sure you are able to deploy your Terraform configuration using the newly created Service Principal.